American Car Brands

 Edsel Logo

 Ford Motor Company acquired the Edsel brand to fill a niche at the level of Pontiac and Dodge.
 This project was planned as a full-fledged division with its factories and sales network.
-But after a large-scale advertising campaign, it turned out that quite ordinary Edsel cars, positioned as something revolutionary and new, did not meet buyers’ high expectations.
-Sales fell, barely started, and 1961 the brand left the market.
+However, after a large-scale advertising campaign, it turned out that quite ordinary Edsel cars, positioned as something revolutionary and new, did not meet buyers’ high expectations.
+Sales fell, barely started, and in 1961, the brand left the market.

 Packard